 Do you already know what to wear to this year’s 4th of July event?
 How about a cute USA flag tank top – made with no sewing, and upcycled from a t-shirt!
-Whether it’s celebrating in the backyard, at a beach, or at a park you can sport and get some “ooh and aaaahs” this holiday by creating your very own USA flag shirt.
-It’s a 2-part delight project because it is (1) very economical to make and (2) you get to declare “I made it with pride”.
+Whether it’s celebrating in the backyard, at a beach, at a park, or at home having a fun craft day full of appreciation you can sport and get some “ooh and aaaahs” this holiday by creating your very own American flag shirt.

 First thing to do is go shopping … in your home closets or dresser.
 I went to the men’s dept in my home – also known as – hubby’s dresser, to

 steal up-cycle one of his old white t-shirts (psst, this isn’t the first time I stole one of his t-shirts, see what I made here).